Bank Marketing Strategy

 - Digital Radio – a more measurable alternative to terrestrial radio.

-Given all of the skills needed to executive a digital marketing strategy, it’s important to understand what your team can do internally and what makes better sense to outsource.
+Given all of the skills needed to execute a digital marketing strategy, it’s important to understand what your team can do internally and what makes better sense to outsource.
 That being said, we would not suggest outsourcing digital marketing without designating an internal champion who can keep your vendor(s) accountable.
 While there are plenty of great digital marketing agencies out there, there is a big difference between agencies that are proactive partners and those agencies that are available when needed.
-Read more about what to outsource and how choose the right agency here.
+Read more about what to outsource and how to choose the right agency here.

 Digital marketing is not a set-it-and-forget-it strategy.
 It’s important to constantly review the data to understand what’s not working so you can make adjustments or reallocate resource to what is.
 Thankfully, there are a lot of fantastic digital marketing tools out there to help!
 Depending on what you decide to keep in-house versus outsource, you’ll need the following tools to support your bank’s digital strategy (at a minimum):